nuxtlabs/vscode-mdc/README.md

 The extension provides intelligent auto-completion for MDC components and their properties when provided with a `mdc.componentMetadataURL` in your VS Code settings.

-When typing a colon (`:`) at the start of a line, it suggests available component names.
-Within MDC component YAML frontmatter sections (between `---`), it provides contextual property suggestions with proper types and documentation.
+When typing a colon (`:`) in your MDC document, the extension will suggest available component names.
+Within MDC component YAML frontmatter sections (between `---`), the extension provides contextual prop suggestions (including nested props) with types and documentation where provided.

-Configure component suggestions by setting the `mdc.componentMetadataURL` in your VS Code settings.
-This URL should return JSON data in the following format:
+The endpoint provided to `mdc.componentMetadataURL` should return JSON data in the following format:

 ```typescript
 interface MDCComponentData {